olegkleiman/crib/session14/iOS/readme.md

 //+ (UIImage *) UIImageFromCVMat:(cv::Mat)cvMat;
 @end
 ```
 Such a header does not mention OpenCV.
-It comes to play only at the implementation level that should be written in Objective-C++ (.mm file extension)
+OpenCV comes to play only at the implementation level that should be written in **Objective-C++** (.mm file extension)
 ``` Objective-C++
 @implementation OpenCVWrapper
 - (void) isThisWorking {